tarantool/doc/doc/book/box/data_model.rst

     tarantool init.lua

-However, if you do not plan to dive deep into the Lua language and its syntax, it may seem complicated.
+However, it may seem complicated if you do not plan to dive deep into the Lua language and its syntax.

-Possible difficulty: The snippet above has a function call with a colon: ``users:format``.
+Possible difficulty: the snippet above has a function call with a colon: ``users:format``.
-It is used to pass the ``format`` variable as the first argument of the ``format`` function.
+It is used to pass the ``users`` variable as the first argument of the ``format`` function.
 This is similar to ``self`` in object-based languages.